cuelang/cuelang.org/content/en/docs/concepts/logic/_index.md

 CUE also bails out and requires explicit values if two conflicting defaults are specified for the same field, again limiting the search space.

-With approach that allows overrides, whether it be the complex inheritance used in languages like GCL or Jsonnet or the much simpler file-based approach as used in HCL or Kustomize, finding a declaration for a concrete field value does not guarantee a final answer.
+With approaches that allow overrides, whether it be the complex inheritance used in languages like GCL and Jsonnet or the much simpler file-based approaches as used in HCL and Kustomize, finding a declaration for a concrete field value does not guarantee a final answer.
 When one needs to change a value of such a field,